-Pattern-based two-step methods [5] aim at exhaustively mining all patterns (first step) in order to build models (second step) like pattern sets (e.g., classifier [6]) or pattern-based measures (e.g., FPOF [2] or CPCQ index [7]).
+Pattern-based two-step methods [Knobbe et al., 2008] aim at exhaustively mine all patterns (first step) in order to build models (second step) like pattern sets (e.g., classifier [Liu et al., 1998]) or pattern-based measures (e.g., FPOF [He et al., 2005] or CPCQ index [Liu and Dong, 2012]).
 The completeness of pattern mining is often considered as a crucial advantage for constructing accurate models or measures.
+However, it also leads to three important issues that hinders the user interaction with the system:

-However, the completeness of the first step requires to adjust thresholds which is recognized as being very difficult.
-If the thresholds are too low, the extraction becomes unfeasible.
-If the thresholds are too high, some essential patterns are missed.
-Finally, completeness leads to huge pattern volumes without guaranteeing not missing important patterns.
+- 1. Threshold issue: The completeness of the first step requires to adjust thresholds which is recognized as being very difficult.
+Typically, if the minimal support threshold is too low, the extraction becomes unfeasible.
+If it is too high, some essential patterns are missed. - 2.
+Accuracy issue: Completeness leads to huge pattern volumes without guaranteeing not missing important patterns.
 For a smaller budget (in time or number of patterns), we claim that non-exhaustive methods can produce collections of patterns better adapted to the task of the second step.
-Interestingly, a non-exhaustive method can even guarantee a certain quality on the second step.
+Interestingly, a non-exhaustive method can even guarantee a certain quality on the second step. - 3.
+Anytime issue: The exhaustive mining of all patterns requires to explore the search space in a certain fashion that extracts either very general patterns first (breadth-first search) or very similar patterns to each other (depth-first search).
+For having patterns regularly covering the search space, it is necessary to wait for finishing the extraction step before starting the model construction.
+As this first step is very time consuming, it prevents the user to have an immediate answer.